Jean-Ruth/Marketplace-Expose-Excel_SQL_Power-BI/README.md

      - Objective: Provide a comprehensive view of all key metrics (Average Revenue, Number of Products, Average Price) categorized by Month

      - Chart Type: Matrix Card

+5. Total Number of Products Above/Below the Market’s Average Unit Price by Category

+      - Objective: Evaluate the distribution of products above and below the average unit price

+      - Chart Types: Donut and Clustered Bar Chart

 ### Tools
 |Tool|Purpose|